SirJson/mpdshell/README.md

 # mpdshell
 A shell-like application for mpd.
-Let’s you control your Music Player Daemon instance with the raw protocol commands.
+Lets you control your Music Player Daemon instance [with the raw protocol commands].

 Includes protocol autocomplete, a basic lexer, a history, and an basic batch script interpreter.

 ![image-20200810085052793](README.assets/image-20200810085052793.png)